 Trafigura signs $600 mln financing deal with Congo cobalt miner Chemaf

-JOHANNESBURG, Jan 19 (Reuters) - Trafigura has agreed a $600 million financing and marketing deal with Shalina Resources' Congo subsidiary Chemaf, the global commodities trader said on Wednesday.
+JOHANNESBURG, Jan 19 (Reuters) - Trafigura has agreed a $600 million financing and marketing deal with Shalina Resources' Democratic Republic of Congo subsidiary Chemaf, the global commodities trader said on Wednesday.

-The financing will help Chemaf complete the mechanisation of its Mutoshi cobalt and copper mine and progress the expansion of its Etoile processing plant in Lubumbashi, Trafigura said.
+The funds will help Chemaf complete the mechanisation of its Mutoshi cobalt and copper mine and solvent extraction- electrowinning (SX-EW) processing plant in Kolwezi, and progress the expansion of its Etoile SX-EW plant in Lubumbashi, Trafigura said.

 Under the agreement Trafigura will market all the cobalt hydroxide produced by Chemaf's Congo operations, expected to continue until the end of 2027.